codingwithdevil/ProxyToolKit/README.md

 proxy = '/home/user/somewhere/proxt.txt'

-# Call Class
+#Call Class
 scraper = checker(
-    proxys=proxy,# here You define  proxy if You are providing a path then turn "is_path = True" ,If you are giving a  list or string "is_path=False" proxy_type='https', # Type of the proxy you want is_web=False, # is_web True this class will retun responce else Save Scraped Proxys is_path=True,
+    proxys=proxy, #here You define  proxy if You are providing a path then turn "is_path = True" ,If you are giving a  list or string "is_path=False" proxy_type='https', #Type of the proxy you want is_web=False, #is_web True this class will retun responce else Save Scraped Proxys is_path=True,#Turn to true if ur using a path to proxy ) scraper.check() #Run
-    )
-scraper.check() # Run

 ```
 ##### Returning Response: <br>